To Kill a Tiger

 Director's Statement from Nisha Pahuja

 To Kill a Tiger actually started off as an entirely different film.
-That film, called Send Us Your Brother, was a more pointed and direct exploration of Indian masculinity.
-The focus of the original work was Mahendra Kumar, the women’s rights activist who has a key, albeit minor, role in To Kill a Tiger.
+That film, Send Us Your Brother, was a more pointed and direct exploration of Indian masculinity.
+The focus of the original work was Mahendra Kumar, the women’s rights activist who has a key albeit minor role in To Kill a Tiger.

 Mahendra was leading a large-scale program in Jharkhand, where he and other activists worked with men and boys to change their ideas on gender.
 One of the men enrolled in that program was Ranjit.

-These storylines, with their own inherent richness and complexity, were meant to decode the “why” behind the tragic rape at the centre of the film—a rape echoed over and over again in headlines that continually and numbingly come out of India.
+These storylines, with their own inherent richness and complexity, were meant to decode the “why” behind the tragic sexual assault at the centre of the film—an assault echoed over and over again in headlines that continually and numbingly come out of India.
 It’s a “why” that I’ve been grappling with as a filmmaker for over a decade.
 To understand how men and boys are created, specifically in Indian culture, was a way for me to cast light into shadows.

 Letting Send Us Your Brother go so that this film could emerge was a gradual process.
 Editors Mike Munn and Dave Kazala and I felt strongly about the original approach, as did producers Cornelia Principe and David Oppenheim.

 To pivot after years of work was difficult but also liberating.
 The beauty of the new approach was its simplicity.
-By focussing on one story, we could paint a fuller picture of the other figures involved, namely the Ward Member, Ranjit’s wife, Jaganti, and, most significantly, his daughter “J.”
+By focusing on one story, we could paint a fuller picture of the other figures involved, namely the Ward Member, Ranjit’s wife Jaganti and, most significantly, his daughter Kiran.

 In demanding her legal rights from her country, in effect she demands change, and she asks for the restoration of a much deeper moral order rooted in the precept of “do no harm.”

-I would be remiss to bring up morality and not touch on the ethics of filming a rape victim, and what’s more, a child.
-When I first heard about what happened to “J,” I decided to never ask her about that night.
-I also decided to not show her face—partly because that is what Indian law demands, and partly because it was the right thing to do.
+I would be remiss to bring up morality and not touch on the ethics of filming a survivor, and what’s more, a child.
+When I first heard about what happened to Kiran, I decided we would hide her identity—its what Indian law demands and unquestionably felt like the right thing to do.

-As I got deeper into the story, though, it became clear that both Indian law and Indian culture were united in seeing the rape as a “shame” or “loss of honour” for the victim.
-And so, the idea of hiding her face became abhorrent to me.
-I felt that by not showing her, I was in fact perpetuating the very prejudice I was critiquing.
+As I got deeper into the story, however, it became clear that both Indian law and Indian culture were united in seeing the assault as a “shame” or “loss of honour” for the survivor.
+I started to feel that by not showing her, I was in fact perpetuating the very prejudice I was critiquing.
 But who was I to impose this view on a child, and especially a child from an incredibly vulnerable community?

-And so, I started bringing up the idea of revealing her identity, first with her parents, then slowly with her.
-We all felt however that the final decision had to be hers and hers alone.
-A few weeks later , Anita Kushwaha, intrepid sound recordist, flew to Ranchi and showed the family the fine cut of the film.
+All of us, including her parents, felt the final decision had to be hers and hers alone.
+A few weeks later, Anita Kushwaha, intrepid sound recordist, flew to Ranchi and showed the family the final cut of the film.

 They Zoomed me once it was over, and as soon as I saw their faces, I knew.
-The film was a record of a very painful time in their lives—but it also captured the immense love and strength of an exceptional family who had nothing to be ashamed of, and nothing to hide.
-And so, “J” agreed to be seen and to have her first name used in the film.
+The film was a record of a very painful time in their lives—but it also captured the immense love and strength of an exceptional family who had nothing to be ashamed of and nothing to hide.
+And so, Kiran agreed to be seen in the film.
 By now, she was 18 years old.

 Her decision was deeply moving for all of us who worked on To Kill a Tiger.
 I knew, however, that India might not be ready for such a bold statement from a young woman.
 In a country where more than 90 percent of rapes are unreported and less than 30 percent are successfully prosecuted, her decision to come forward was an especially brave choice.
 I wanted to make sure we pre-empted any possible fallout from that choice.

-So, as a final act of caution, I am heeding the advice of Indian activists and asking the media and members of the public to refrain from using “J”’s face or her name until the Indian release of the film—a release that will be planned carefully and strategically with the women’s rights movement in that country.
+So, as a final act of caution, I am heeding the advice of Indian activists and asking the media and members of the public to refrain from using her face in any kind of coverage.
 It’s my hope that once you see the film, the desire to guard her privacy beyond the film’s confines will feel like the absolute right thing to do.
+It’s also my hope that collectively we empower her and support her healing as part of this film’s journey in the world—a journey with Impact at its heart, and one that’s being planned carefully and strategically with lawyers, documentary impact strategists, therapists and an advisory council made up of women’s rights and human rights organizations.
+The coalition we are building around her, and her family has the power to ignite a movement—one that encourages other survivors to come forward and men to stand with them.

 To Kill a Tiger took eight years to make.
-It represents the amalgamation of many people’s creative talents and commitment to the story—composer Jonathan Goldsmith, Music editor Jordan Kawai, assistant editor Pranay Nichani, story editor Manfred Becker, Executive Producer Anita Lee and Producers David Oppenheim and the formidable Cornelia Principe.
+It represents the amalgamation of many people’s creative talents and commitment to the story: composer Jonathan Goldsmith, mixer Lou Solakofski, music editor Jordan Kawai, assistant editor Pranay Nichani, story editor Manfred Becker, executive producer Anita Lee and producers David Oppenheim and Cornelia Principe.

-To the NFB I owe a deep and abiding gratitude for supporting this long and jagged journey and for their faith in me as a filmmaker.
-Thanks must also be given to our Executive Producers—Andy Cohen, Drew Dragoumis and Atul Gawande and to Mala Gaonkar—for their generosity, creativity and never saying no to watching a cut!
+To the NFB I owe a deep and abiding gratitude for supporting this long voyage and for their faith in me as a filmmaker.
+Thanks must also be given to Mala Gaonkar, Debbie McLeod and Madhu Raju for their generosity.
+And, of course, to our executive producers, notably Andy Cohen, Drew Dragoumis, Atul Gawande, Shivani Rawat, Anita Bhatia, Niraj Bhatia, Deepa Mehta, Priya Doraswamy and Samarth Sahni—all of them know what they’ve brought to this film and continue to bring to it.

-Lastly however, I must acknowledge four people on the team—editors Mike Munn and Dave Kazala, sound recordist Anita Kushwaha and my husband and DP Mrinal Desai.
+Lastly, I must acknowledge four people on the team: editors Mike Munn and Dave Kazala, sound recordist Anita Kushwaha and my husband and DP, Mrinal Desai.
 Their belief in this film and what it could be never wavered.
 We were given a gift and we knew that we owed Ranjit and his family our very best as creators and as people.

 Nisha Pahuja